Majed04/react-native-emoji-menu/README.md

 ### License

-react-native-emojis-picker is available under the MIT license.
+react-native-emoji-menu is available under the MIT license.
 See the LICENSE file for more info